SaeidShamsaliei/HAIR/README.md

 conda activate tf_gpu_env
 ```

-3. Install all the required libreries
+3. Install all the required libraries
 ```bash
 # If using the docker:
 sh ./workspace/code/Other_models/source/installation.sh